-- 5.20 The relevant Local Plan policies are intended to aid coastal business owners and commercial operators to make longer-term decisions about investment and growth.
-The value of retaining or protecting existing businesses and their employees (and supply chain, as relevant) to local communities can be considerable, in both economic and social terms.
-For obvious operational and business reasons, however, it will not always be practicable to relocate some businesses to sites outside the Coastal Change Management Area (for example, a tourism business that relies on its seaside location). - 5.21 For this reason, some types of development will be permitted inside the CCMA (see Table 1 Development Matrix).
-Careful consideration of the precise risk in the particular area will need to be undertaken through a Coastal Erosion Vulnerability Assessment (CEVA). - 5.22 The phasing or timing of relocation can be critical to the success of any rollback scheme.
-For practical and operational reasons, a relocation may have to be spread over an extended period of time (a caravan site, for example).
-This can have implications for local communities as it could lead to a longer period of construction (albeit perhaps at a lower level of intensity).
-At the same time it is recognised that an extended period of time may be needed to help absorb the costs and potential loss of business income before the new site is fully established. - 5.23 Opportunities to relocate and redevelop within existing site boundaries may also be appropriate.
+- 5.22 The relevant Local Plan policies are intended to aid coastal business owners and commercial operators to make longer-term decisions about investment and growth.
+For obvious operational and business reasons, it will not always be practicable to relocate businesses to sites outside the Coastal Change Management Area (for example, a tourism business that relies on its seashore location). - 5.23 For this reason, some types of development will be permitted inside the CCMA (see Table 1 Development Matrix).
+Careful consideration of the precise risk in the particular area will need to be undertaken through a Coastal Erosion Vulnerability Assessment (CEVA). - 5.24 The phasing or timing of relocation can be critical to the success of any rollback scheme.
+For practical and operational reasons a relocation may have to be spread over an extended period of time (a caravan site, for example).
+This can have implications for local communities as it could lead to a longer period of construction.
+At the same time it is recognised that an extended period of time may be needed to help absorb the costs and potential loss of business before the new site is fully established - 5.25 Opportunities to relocate and redevelop within existing site boundaries may also be appropriate.
 This could include moving buildings away from the cliff edge to vacant land; reconfiguration of the layout of buildings within the site; reusing more vulnerable parts of the site for open land uses or other temporary uses.
 Therefore, in the short-term risk area, proposals for temporary uses, open land uses, some changes of use and small extensions may be acceptable.
 In both the medium and long-term risk areas within the CCMA, where the CEVA demonstrates there will be no increased risk to property or people as a result of the development, larger extensions, new buildings and some intensification of use may be permitted.
 A balance will need to be made between the risk associated with retaining a coastal location and the wider economic benefits for the operator and wider community.
-Proposals for development that demonstrates that this is the case and that the longer-term coastal risk planning is incorporated, will be supported. - 5.24 Where relocation to a new site is necessary, this should normally be located where it is accessible (or well-related45) to the community from which it was displaced.
-Though this will depend on the specific type of use being relocated, this will normally mean no more than 2km away from the existing community and with appropriate highway links for vehicular and non-vehicular traffic.
-It is recognised, however, that the scale and type of particular businesses may necessitate further flexibility on relocation sites, with decisions being made on a case-by-case basis. - 5.25 As with residential developments, many potential relocation sites are likely to be within one of the AONBs.
-Proposed relocation sites will therefore need to consider their potential landscape impacts, in line with the relevant Local Plan policies and the NPPF.
-It is recognised that, in some cases, the relocation site may be in a less sensitive part of the AONB than the original site, so potentially reducing the net level of harm to the AONB.
+Proposals for development that demonstrates that this is the case and that the longer term coastal risk planning is incorporated, will be supported. - 5.26 Where relocation to a new site is necessary, this should normally be located where it is accessible (or well-related) to the community from which it was displaced.
+Though this will depend on the specific type of use being relocated, this will normally mean no more than 100-200m away from the existing community and with appropriate highway links for vehicular and non-vehicular traffic. - 5.27 There are some sports grounds and courses which are located on the coast, such as football pitches.
+Whilst some sports facilities are only for the benefit of their membership, almost all allow visitors and some are available to the public (to hire, for example).
+Some coastal golf courses are at high risk, as often they are on undefended stretches of the coast.

-45 As per North Norfolk Local Plan Policy EN11
+&lt;sup>39 As per North Norfolk Local Plan Policy EN11